 A healthy school cares for and looks after the overall well-being of its occupants.
 This school is an environment-friendly school, saves energy and is passionate about the health of its occupants.

 For the last several years, the Association for Learning Environments has provided information, resources and tools for school districts to improve indoor air quality in their schools.
-This is in line with US EPA's goal of having 40,000 schools nationwide implement good indoor air quality practices by 2012.

 Green cleaning acts have been passed in eight states, including New York, Illinois, Maine, Missouri, Connecticut, Maryland, Nevada and Hawaii, and experts expect that at least five more states will pass their own acts in 2010.
 Being proactive about school environmental issues is one of the most essential elements of successful and sustainable IAQ management programs.
 So, don’t wait until your state has passed a bill to start practicing green cleaning.
 If you have an IAQ management program in place, you've already laid the groundwork for implementing green cleaning practices, policies and procedures that will contribute to healthier IAQ and a lower environmental impact.